daniel-fanjul-alcuten/floc/README.md

 1. `floc-archive`: browses `Archives` of a Server.
 1. `floc-download`: receives from a Server a `Catalog` extended with the ids of the contents and extended attributes of the files.
 1. `floc-write`: reads a `Catalog`, downloads the contents of the files and writes them to the file system.
-1. `floc-copy`: copies archives between servers.
+1. `floc-copy`: copies `Archives` between Servers.
-1. `floc-prunable`: lists archives that may be obsolete according to some policy.
+1. `floc-prunable`: lists `Archives` that may be obsolete according to some policy.
 1. `floc-catalog`: reads a `Catalog` and returns a possibly different one after applying filters and transformations to the file metadata.

 Data streams are splitted in chunks of variable size using a simple and fast rolling hash.
 Chunks are identified and deduplicated by their SHA256, are stored with their 32 bit FVN-1a and with Reed-Solomon erasure code metadata.